Sunetra Gupta: Awards

 Gupta has been awarded the 2007 Scientific Medal by the Zoological Society of London and the 2009 Royal Society Rosalind Franklin Award.
 In July 2013, Gupta's portrait was on display during the prestigious Royal Society's Summer Science Exhibition along with leading female scientist such as Madame Curie.
+She was elected a Fellow of the Royal Society of Literature in 2024.

 COVID-19

 In March 2020, some modelling of the COVID-19 pandemic by Gupta and colleagues was released to the media.
 Their model suggested that up to 68% of the UK population could already have been infected, suggesting broader immunity and a subsiding threat.
 The findings differed greatly from the work of other experts and quickly came under criticism.
 In May that year, she told UnHerd that she believed "the epidemic has largely come and is on its way out in [the UK].
 So, I think [the infection fatality rate] would be definitely less than one in a thousand, and probably closer to one in ten thousand."
-Both before and after this statement, the estimates of other experts have fallen in a range much higher than this.
+A one in ten thousand infection fatality rate (IFR) was impossible for the spring of 2020 given the number of COVID deaths and the size of the UK population.
+Contemporaneous estimates of other experts for the IFR fell in a range much higher than this.

 Gupta has been a critic of lockdowns in the pandemic.
-She was one of the primary authors of the Great Barrington Declaration in 2020, which advocated lifting COVID-19 restrictions on lower-risk groups to develop herd immunity through infection, while stating that vulnerable people should be protected from the virus.
+She was one of the three authors of the Great Barrington Declaration in 2020, which advocated lifting COVID-19 restrictions on lower-risk groups to develop herd immunity through infection, while stating that vulnerable people should be protected from the virus.
 The World Health Organization, as well as numerous other academic and public-health bodies, stated that the strategy proposed by the declaration is dangerous, unethical, and lacks a sound scientific basis.
 The American Public Health Association and 13 other public-health groups in the United States said in a joint open letter that the Great Barrington Declaration "is not a strategy, it is a political statement" and said it was "selling false hope that will predictably backfire".

 In 2021, she was an author at the Brownstone Institute, a new think tank founded by Jeffrey Tucker where senior roles were held by Martin Kulldorff and Jay Bhattacharya, her co-authors on the Great Barrington Declaration.